Stop Overpaying

 - The dividend gets cut (rare for quality companies)

-increased them for 60+ years, #2 is extremely unlikely.
+Since Coca-Cola has paid dividends since 1920 and increased them for 60+ years, #2 is extremely unlikely.
 Mean reversion to fair value becomes the probable outcome.

 3. You’re Buying What Others